2023 tours sold out! 2024 dates and prices coming soon

 - The tour comprises 15 nights/16 days.
 The itinerary is a full one to ensure value for money, however some free periods are built in.
 The opportunity exists to extend your trip by extra nights at our hotel in Casablanca before, and/or at our riad in Marrakech after the tour;

-- Transport is by train, private air conditioned coach, taxi and camel;
+- Transport is by private air conditioned coach, the occasional taxi and camel;

-- Accommodation – we stay in some beautiful and carefully chosen kasbahs and riads (traditional Moroccan houses built around a central courtyard), a comfortable hotel in Casablanca, and a night in a luxury desert camp (with proper beds and ensuite bathroom facilities).
-TripAdvisor rates our hotels and riads mostly at approximately 3-4 star except the desert camp which is 5 star.
-Please note the single supplement may not apply at the desert camp as tent numbers may be limited and you may be paired with another traveller;
+- Accommodation – a range of carefully chosen accommdations ranging from 2 star to 5 star, including several beautiful riads (traditional Moroccan houses built around a central courtyard) and kasbahs, a comfortable business style hotel in Casablanca, a simple but charming rustic guesthouse, and a night in a luxury desert camp (with proper beds and ensuite bathroom facilities).
+Please note the single supplement does not apply at the desert camp and you will be paired with another traveller;

-- our group size is approximately 12 women;
+- our group size is 14 women maximum;

 - retreat|recreate’s tour groups comprise women from all over the globe and embrace all ages (over 18), ethnicities, orientations and personalities.
 Flexibility and a sense of humour are essential when travelling as part of a group.

-To request the Information Pack (itinerary, bookings form etc) for this tour or register an Expression of Interest for any of our other tours, please email us via the contact page.
+To request the Information Pack (itinerary, bookings form etc) for this tour when it’s available, or to register an Expression of Interest for any of our other tours, please email us via the contact page.